This post may contain affiliate links. Please see our disclosure policy.

 • Trim the woody ends from the asparagus spears, then peel away a bit of the outer skin toward the bottom of the stalk to ensure tenderness and even cooking (see notes).

-• Add the butter to a large, rimmed baking sheet and place it in the oven for a minute or so to melt.
+• Scatter the butter on a baking sheet and place it in the oven for one to two minutes to melt.

-• Tilt the pan back and forth to coat it with the melted butter, then add the asparagus in a single layer.
+• Tilt the baking sheet back and forth to coat it with the melted butter, then add the asparagus in a single layer.

-• Drizzle with lemon juice and, using tongs, toss the asparagus until thoroughly coated.
+• Drizzle the asparagus with lemon juice and, using tongs, toss the spears until thoroughly coated in butter and lemon.
 Season lightly with salt and pepper.

 • Roast the asparagus until tender, 10 to 15 minutes, rotating the pan about halfway through the cooking time.
 The exact timing will depend on the thickness of the asparagus spears.
 Keep a close eye on them in the oven and test for tenderness with the tip of a sharp knife.
 The trick is to make sure you don't overcook the delicate tips.

-• Sprinkle with lemon zest and transfer to a serving dish.
+• Once tender, sprinkle the asparagus with lemon zest and transfer it to a serving dish.

 Notes

-You may have heard about the “snapping method” for trimming asparagus, but we don’t recommend it because it can result in far too much waste.
-Instead, trim off 1/2 inch from the bottom of the spears, and, unless your asparagus spears are very thin (less than 1/2 inch in diameter), use a paring knife to strip away some of the tough outer skin near the bottom of the stalk.
+You may have heard about the “snapping method” for trimming asparagus, but we don’t recommend it because it can result in far too much waste, especially if your asparagus spears are relatively thin.

 Nutrition